KunalPShukla/Cricket-Shot-Recognition/README.md

-# Cricket-Shot-Recognition
+# Cricket Shot Classification

-This project uses deep learning to classify cricket shots from images.
-It leverages the EfficientNetV2 model for feature extraction and fine-tuning.
-The dataset consists of labeled cricket shot images, and the model is trained using TensorFlow and Keras.
+This project classifies cricket shots from images using deep learning.
+It utilizes EfficientNetV2 for feature extraction and fine-tuning.
+The dataset contains labeled images of different cricket shots, and the model is trained using TensorFlow and Keras.

-Features
+## Features
-Uses EfficientNetV2 for transfer learning
+- EfficientNetV2-based transfer learning
-Data preprocessing with augmentation techniques
+- Image preprocessing with augmentation
-Model training with categorical cross-entropy loss Performance evaluation using accuracy and loss metrics
+- Model training with categorical cross-entropy loss
+- Performance evaluation using accuracy and loss metrics